• Getting Paid in USDC/Stablecoins as a US Web3 Candidate: W-2 vs 1099, Pay Clarity, and Tax Proof

 4. Always clarify which stablecoin and which chain.

-I’ve seen clients say “we’ll pay in crypto later,” and it turns out to be their own token.
 Now I get it in writing — “USDC on Polygon” or “USDT on Tron,” etc.

 • Emma T

 For documentation, I attach three things to every payment entry: (1) invoice in fiat, (2) FMV screenshot at time of receipt, (3) wallet transaction hash.
-If your tax authority ever questions the value, you have airtight evidence.
+If your tax authority ever questions the value, you have evidence.

 • ChainPenLilly

-One India-specific thing I’d add — keep the setup simple and boring, even if better options exist.
+Keep the setup simple and boring, even if better options exist.
 I use one dedicated “salary wallet,” one exchange, and one bank account for conversions.
 Mixing P2P, multiple wallets, or frequent routing changes just creates confusion later.

 When converting, I follow a fixed schedule instead of reacting to market conditions.
 That way, if a bank ever asks about source of funds, the pattern is easy to explain: monthly income → partial conversion → expenses.
 I also keep screenshots of wallet receipts and exchange conversion summaries, not just transaction hashes.

 The uncertainty is real — rules aren’t clearly written for stablecoin salaries in India.
 Because of that, I avoid holding large balances and don’t optimize aggressively.
 The goal isn’t maximum efficiency; it’s minimum stress.
-Stablecoin pay is manageable here, but only if you design it to survive scrutiny and rule changes.

 • SolidityStarter